bcantoni/vagrant-cassandra/5.Installer/README.md

 To use DSE you will need to register at [DataStax](http://www.datastax.com/download).
 This process will give you a username and password which enable free use of DSE in development environments.

-Next you will need to download the Standalone Installer from the [DataStax download page](http://www.datastax.com/download).
+Next you will need to download the installer (Install Package for Linux) from the [DataStax download page](http://www.datastax.com/download).
 Save it in the `vagrant-cassandra/5.Installer` directory.
-The downloaded file should be named `DataStaxEnterprise-4.6-linux-x64-installer.run` for DSE 4.6.
+The downloaded file should be named something like `DataStaxEnterprise-4.8.1.2015102316-linux-x64-installer.run` for DSE 4.8.
 (For older or newer versions, modify the INSTALLER_FILENAME setting in Vagrantfile.)

 If you want to script the installer download step, you can use wget like:

 ```
-wget http://downloads.datastax.com/enterprise/DataStaxEnterprise-4.6-linux-x64-installer.run --user=your-username --password=your-password
+wget http://downloads.datastax.com/enterprise/DataStaxEnterprise-4.8-linux-x64-installer.run --user=your-username --password=your-password
 ```

+Configure the number of nodes you want by editing the `DSE_NODES` value in Vagrantfile.
+(The default is 2 nodes.)

 ### Create VM Cluster

 Now you can bring up the DSE nodes with the following:

 ```
-$ export VAGRANT_DSE_USERNAME=your-username
-$ export VAGRANT_DSE_PASSWORD=your-password
-$ ./up-parallel.sh
+$ vagrant up
 ```

-This will bring up each Vagrant VM in series and then provision each in parallel.
-(You could instead use the normal `vagrant up` which will build each VM in series and will be slower.)
+Note: For a faster way (especially when doing more than one node), edit up-parallel.sh to set the number of nodes (the `for i in $(seq 1 2)` line, default 2), then run it with `./up-parallel.sh`.
+This will bring up each Vagrant VM in series and then provision them all in parallel.

 Make sure to read the Unattended Install section below which explains what just happened.